chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/regular-expressions/performance.md

  - kb/dotnet/regular-expressions
 ---

-# Regular Expression Engine Performance Considerations
+# regular expression engine performance considerations
 There are five techniques for coupling the regex engine to a regex pattern:
 1. Instantiate a `RegEx` object (*interpreted* regular expressions)
 2. Call a static pattern-matching method  (*interpreted*)